2022 / 2023

 Intended for dancers who have little to no ballet experience.
 Minimum age is 8.
 Beginner consists of one 75 minute technique class per week.
 Terminology, placement, and ballet etiquette are developed in this level.
 This class begins in January and runs through May.

 Intended for dancers who have completed the material in the Beginner Level and have knowledge and experience with basic ballet terminology, structure, and technique.
 Minimum age is 8.
 Junior Level 1 consists of two 75 minute technique classes per week.
 Musicality and pantomime/acting skills are developed through the incorporating the study of 2 classical ballet stories each year.
-Class uniforms are required in teal and can be found HERE.
+Class uniforms are required in turquoise and can be found HERE.

 Intended for dancers who have completed the material in Junior Level 1.
 Minimum age is 9.
 Junior Level 2 consists of two 90 minute technique classes per week.
 Dancers at this level are encouraged to take one additional class per week in the Junior Level 1 class.
 Some dancers in this level may be invited to take the pre-pointe class, for a total of three classes per week.
 Musicality and pantomime/acting skills are developed through incorporating the study of 2 classical ballet stories each year.
 Class uniforms are required in eggplant and can be found HERE.